-Sustainable mobility is another of our distinguishing features, which is supported by the whole value chain.
-As stated in the White Book “contributions of automotive component industry to sustainable development”, there are numerous initiatives and projects suppliers have in mind while working on achieving the UN 2030 Agenda For Sustainable Development Goals.
-For instance, EU projects to promote circular economy are being supported as well as The Circular Vehicle initiative, which was created as part of the World Economic Forum, officially launched in Davos in 2020.
+Sustainable mobility is another hallmark, with the commitment of the entire value chain.
+As outlined in the White Paper 'Contribution of the automotive component industry to sustainable development,' there are many initiatives and projects where automotive component suppliers are working towards achieving the United Nations' Sustainable Development Goals for 2030.
+For example, they support EU projects to promote the circular economy and the Circular Car Initiative, created as part of the World Economic Forum and officially launched in Davos in 2020.

-We cannot forget that action is what we need.
-Get down to business in order to avoid staying behind as country and as continent.
-In a such competitive sector as ours is, the game is not only played here but overseas.
-And we must keep up with our leadership as that 2nd vehicle producer in Europe (the 1st for industrial vehicles) and the 9th worldwide.
-We will, through the digital platform Autoparts from Spain, provide the huge potential of the Spanish offer of made-in-Spain components.
-All companies belonging to this initiative are committed with the decarbonization goals set by the European Union and with the high quality and innovation standards vehicle manufacturers and distributors demand all over the world.
+We must not forget that what we need is action.
+We need to start working now to avoid falling behind as a country and as a continent.
+In such a competitive sector, the game is not only played here but also beyond our borders.
+We must maintain our leadership as the second-largest vehicle producer in Europe (the first in industrial vehicles) and the ninth in the world.
+Through the digital platform Autoparts from Spain, we promote the enormous potential of the Spanish offer of components made in Spain.
+All companies participating in this initiative are committed to the decarbonization goals set by the European Union and the high standards of quality, technology, and innovation demanded by vehicle manufacturers and spare parts distributors worldwide.